-THE SOCIETY OF AMERICAN MILITARY ENGINEERS AWARDS are made on a nation-wide basis to twenty AFROTC students in their last year in the College of Engineering and to twenty students in their next to last year in the College of Engineering.
-Each professor of air science recommends one student in each class, and the final selection is made by Headquarters USAF.
+THE SOCIETY OF AMERICAN MILITARY ENGINEERS AWARDS are made to twenty AFROTC students in their last year in the College of Engineering and to twenty students in their next to last year in the College of Engineering.
+Each Professor of Air Science recommends one student in each class, and the final selection is made by Headquarters USAF.